NeptuneHub/k3s-supreme-waffle/hardening/README.md

 ```

 You you can use the attached example.
 This file practicall desribe the plan for the update.

+## K3S-quota-limit
+Define resource quota (for the entire namespace) and limits (for the single deployment) could be a way to avodi that a single pod just keep all the resource and freeze the server.

 **References:**
 * **Ubuntu hardening for kubernetes and nextcloud** - https://www.blunix.com/blog/howto-install-nextcloud-on-ubuntu-2204-with-hetzner.html#selecting-and-renting-the-server-cloud